 Follow these steps to respond to an employee’s request for a holiday credit extension:

 - Review the holiday credit deadlines, being mindful of the employee’s employment program.

-- Review the employee’s leave record.
-If the employee used annual leave when they had a holiday credit balance, you must substitute holiday credit for the annual leave before an extension can be approved.
+- Review the employee’s time off record.
+If the employee used vacation when they had a holiday credit balance, you must substitute holiday credit for the vacation before an extension can be approved.

-- Submit a written request for an extension to your department’s HR consultant.
+- Submit a written request for an extension to Human Resources.
 The request needs to include the reason for the extension and the proposed plan of use for the holiday credit.

-- Retain a copy of the HR consultant’s response in the employee’s department file to support entries into your department’s leave tracking system.
+- Retain a copy of HR’s response in the employee’s department file to support entries into your department’s time off tracking system.